ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_climwip.rst

 Overview
 --------

-Projections of future climate change are often based on ensembles of global climate models such as CMIP6.
+Projections of future climate change are often based on multi-model ensembles of global climate models such as CMIP6.
 To condense the information from these models they are often combined into probabilistic estimates such as mean and a related uncertainty range (such as the standard deviation).
-However, not all models in a given multi-model ensemble are always equally 'fit for purpose' and in such cases it can make sense to weight models based on their ability to simulate observed quantities related to the target.
-In addition, multi-model ensembles, such as CMIP can contain several models based on a very similar code-base (sharing, for example, multiple components) leading to complex inter-dependencies between the models.
-Adjusting for this by weighting them according to their independence can help to adjust for this.
+However, not all models in a given multi-model ensemble are always equally ‘fit for purpose’ and it can make sense to weight models based on their ability to simulate observed quantities related to the target.
+In addition, multi-model ensembles, such as CMIP can contain several models based on a very similar code-base (sharing of components, only differences in resolution etc.) leading to complex inter-dependencies between the models.
+Adjusting for this by weighting models according to their independence helps to adjust for this.

 This recipe implements the **Climate model Weighting by Independence and Performance (ClimWIP)** method.
 It is based on work by `Knutti et al. (2017) <https://doi.org/10.1002/2016GL072012>`_,